brakmic/miniDevOps/README.md

 [![create_cluster_script](./images/setup_cluster.png)](https://github.com/brakmic/miniDevOps/blob/dc198a8a54af670753833408d7263432a31a40cf/images/setup_cluster.png)

-## Keeping clusters between docker sessions
+## Maintaining persistent Kubernetes Clusters across Docker sessions

 If you'd like to retain the cluster that you've created during a session, you can do so by simply duplicating the current .kube/config to a local volume.
 The next time you launch miniDevOps, all you need to do is replace the default .kube/config with the one you've saved.
 Here's an illustrative example: